Serge-Andre-MASSON/pyblood/README.md

 DATA_ACCESS=local

-To use local data access, you need to have a directory named data in the root of the project, containing PBC_dataset_normal_DIB ( link: https://drive.google.com/file/d/1gKWvyIYfi0JXnLrLA3TM6W1WKiTRjmvM/view?usp=sharing)
+To download the data* for the project on your local workstation :

+$ python

+from data_access.update_data import download_data

+download_data()

+*For this procedure to work you'll need to have acces to the .json containing the google cloud storage credentials.